 Admission to St. Mark’s Basilica is free, but you’ll have to buy tickets to access the Pala d’Oro (2 euros), the museum (5 euros) and the treasury (3 euros).

-- that you get up early and start queuing before the opening of the Basilica
+- that you get up early to start queuing before the opening of the Basilica

 - or that you opt for a skip-the-line ticket, which can be booked online.

 When visiting the basilica, there’s a lot to see!
-If you don’t want to miss anything, That’s why Captain Ulysses suggests opting for:
+If you don’t want to miss anything, Captain Ulysses suggests opting for:

 - an audioguide available in French, English, German, Spanish, Italian and Russian

 - or a guided tour including skip-the-line access to the Basilica